Explainer: Why is the rollout of Covid-19 vaccines so complicated?

 There are about 480,000 people over the age of 70 who need to be vaccinated requiring 960,000 doses.

-Supplies vary and the HSE has said that more doses could become available but at the moment the State expects 1.2 million vaccine doses by the end of March, including 800,000 Pfizer and Moderna jabs.
+Supplies vary and the HSE has said that more doses could become available but under rough estimates the State expects 1.2 million vaccine doses by the end of March, including 800,000 Pfizer and Moderna jabs.
 That means there is expected to be a shortfall of at least 160,000 doses for the over-70s if the target completion date for that group at the end of March is to be met.

 In other words, vaccinating the population’s next group, the over-70s, will take longer than expected.
 All this will make getting more people vaccinated more quickly all the more difficult.